-We also dusted a few of the mini eggs with a layer of lustre too for some contrasting colours when the big egg is cracked open.
+We also dust a few of the mini eggs with a layer of lustre too for some contrasting colours when the big egg cracks open.

 Once your eggs are all done and lustre-dusted, fill the large eggs with the mini ones and use a little more melted chocolate to stick the halves together.
 Leave to set and they’re ready to gift.

 If you’ve had a go at melting and tempering and fancy trying your hand at something a little more complicated, why not give ganache a go?
 Paul A. Young’s easy-to-follow how to make ganache guide is perfect for making mini eggs with a silky-smooth filling.